byjg/php-scriptify/docs/terminal.md

 The `terminal` command requires the PHP `readline` extension.
 This is commonly available in most PHP installations.

-If readline is not available, you'll see an error message with installation instructions.
+If the `readline` extension is not available, you'll see an error message with installation instructions.

 ## Use Cases